RocketChat/docs-old/4. User Guides/README.md

 Note that every channel has an **owner**, and the owner of a channel cannot leave a channel until setting someone else as the owner of that channel.
 A user interface for making someone else the owner of a channel is [in progress](https://github.com/RocketChat/Rocket.Chat/issues/3365).

-To **leave** a channel, you can enter the command `/part` or `/leave` in the message window.
+To **leave** a channel, enter the command `/part` or `/leave` in the message window.
 Alternatively, hover your mouse over the channel in the list of channels on the left-hand side and click on the button with the right-pointing arrow.

 To **hide** a channel, over your mouse over the channel in the list of channels on the left-hand side and click on the button with a diagonal line over an eyeball.